 Expected or Intended Injury

-Liability you assume under a contract is excluded.
-However, coverage is provided for liability you assume under an insured contract as that term is defined in the policy.
+Liability you assume under a contract is excluded with two exceptions.
+First, coverage is provided for liability you would have if the contract did not exist.
+Secondly, the policy covers liability you assume under a contract that qualifies as an insured contract as that term is defined in the policy.

-Your auto policy excludes claims against you (the employer) by injured employees.
-Such claims are covered by employers liability coverage.
-The exclusion contains two exceptions.
-The first provides coverage for claims by injured domestic employees who not eligible for workers compensation benefits.
-The second exception affords coverage for liability you have assumed under an insured contract for claims arising from injuries to your workers.
+Your auto policy excludes claims by employees against your business for injuries sustained on the job.
+Such claims are excluded because they are covered by the Employers Liability section of your workers compensation policy.
+The employers liability exclusion contains two exceptions.
+The first provides coverage for claims by injured domestic employees who aren't eligible for workers compensation benefits.
+The second affords coverage for liability you have assumed under an insured contract for claims arising from injuries to your workers.

 Fellow Employee Injuries